 Join Couchsurfing to see Jodi’s full profile.
 It’s free!

 To seek out new communities and new sustainable ideas.
 To boldly know who others have known before.
-Also to eat all sorts of crazy food and dance to the rhythms of all the world.
+Also to have experiences I never could've planned for and dance to the wonderfulness that is the world.

 I run with scissors.